Large deviations for triangles in scale-free random graphs: Nonlinear heavy-tailed large deviations

 with $f_n$ as in~\eqref{eq:fn}.
 As a convention, integration regions are always of the form $(x,\infty)$, $(y,\infty)$, etc.\ to avoid double counting.
 This section proves the following theorem. \begin{theorem} If $\alpha \in (4/3,2)$, then

 \end{theorem}

 This theorem serves as a major stepping stone towards the proof of Theorem \ref{thm-triangle-singlebigjump}, which will be completed in Section \ref{sec:prooftaularge}.
-The proof of Theorem \ref{thm-gn} consists of the following steps.
-Let

-\begin{enumerate} \item Building on concentration results for weighted empirical processes, dating back to \cite{Wellner1978}, we construct an event of high probability on which we can bound $F_n$ with a suitable function $F_n^*$, which is essentially a mixture of $F$, and two large (in $n$) atoms. \item To effectively use $F_n^*$, we develop some estimates for the expected number of triangles generated by one or two large hubs. \item We combine both previous steps in constructing a sharp bound for $G_n$ which holds with high probability when there is no hub of size bigger than $\varepsilon c_a(n)$, for some $\varepsilon > 0$. \item Using this sharp upper bound for $G_n$, we complete the proof of Theorem \ref{thm-gn}. \end{enumerate} These four steps are worked out in the next four subsections.
+The proof of Theorem \ref{thm-gn} consists of the following steps. \begin{enumerate} \item Building on concentration results for weighted empirical processes, dating back to \cite{Wellner1978}, we construct an event of high probability on which we can bound $F_n$ with a suitable function $F_n^*$, which is essentially a mixture of $F$, and two large (in $n$) atoms. \item To effectively use $F_n^*$, we develop some estimates for the expected number of triangles generated by one or two large hubs. \item We combine both previous steps in constructing a sharp bound for $G_n$ which holds with high probability when there is no hub of size bigger than $\varepsilon c_a(n)$, for some $\varepsilon > 0$. \item Using this sharp upper bound for $G_n$, we complete the proof of Theorem \ref{thm-gn}. \end{enumerate} These four steps are worked out in the next four subsections.